adam404/lullz/README.md

 Lullz is built on acoustic research showing how different noise profiles can affect concentration, relaxation, and sleep quality.
 The app features:

 - **White Noise**: Equal power across all frequencies, helpful for masking environmental sounds
-- **Pink Noise**: Power decreases as frequency increases, often described as more "natural" sounding
+- **Pink Noise**: Power decreases as frequency increases (1/f spectrum), often described as more natural sounding
-- **Brown Noise**: Power decreases more rapidly at higher frequencies, creating a deeper, richer sound
+- **Brown Noise**: Power decreases more rapidly at higher frequencies (1/f² spectrum), creating a deeper, richer sound
+- **Blue Noise**: Power increases with frequency (f¹ spectrum), emphasizing higher frequencies for focus and alertness
+- **Violet Noise**: Power increases more steeply with frequency (f² spectrum), used in some tinnitus treatments
+- **Grey Noise**: Psychoacoustically engineered noise that sounds equally loud at all frequencies to human ears
+- **Green Noise**: Midrange-focused noise, similar to the ambient sounds of nature
+- **Binaural Beats**: Two slightly different frequencies create a "beat" effect when heard through separate ears, potentially influencing brainwave states

+## Architecture

+Lullz follows the Model-View-ViewModel (MVVM) architecture pattern, providing a clean separation of concerns and improved maintainability.
+The architecture consists of:

+- **Models**: Core data structures and business logic
+- **Views**: SwiftUI views responsible for UI rendering
+- **ViewModels**: Intermediate layer handling presentation logic and state management

+For more detailed information about the app's architecture, please refer to our documentation:

+- [Architecture Guide](docs/architecture.md) - Overview of the MVVM architecture
+- [Implementation Status](docs/implementation-status.md) - Details about implementation specifics
+- [Migration Plan](docs/migration-plan.md) - Plan for migrating components to MVVM
+- [TODO List](docs/TODO.md) - Current development tasks and priorities

 ## Important Disclaimers